 A native Zimbabwean, Raoul has coordinated conservation initiatives that have helped develop and maintain the largest remaining black rhino populations in Zimbabwe.
 He also advocates on the internationally for rhino protection and has helped reintroduce rhino populations in Botswana and Zambia.

-Inov has been IRF’s Indonesian liaison since 2006, and he has worked in rhino conservation for over 15 years.
-He was a program officer Indonesia of Rhino Friend from 2000 until 2006.
+Inov has been with IRF since 2006, and he has worked in rhino conservation for over 15 years.
+He was a program officer for Indonesia of Rhino Friend from 2000 until 2006.
 Inov is also involved Sumatran rhino research and he assists Rhino Foundation of Indonesia (YABI).

 Zimbabwe Rhino Monitoring Coordinator